surmwill/recycler_unity/README.md

 ```
 public void RecalculateEndcapSize()
 ```
 Called by the endcap to alert the Recycler of its size change.
-See [`RecyclerScrollRectEndcap.RecalculateDimensions`](https://github.com/surmwill/recycler_unity/blob/master/README.md#recalculatedimensions-1).
-This should never need to be called directly.
+This should never need to be called directly, but through the endcap's [`RecyclerScrollRectEndcap.RecalculateDimensions`](https://github.com/surmwill/recycler_unity/blob/master/README.md#recalculatedimensions-1).

 ### DataForEntries
 ```